 Yorkshire Water started a hosepipe ban on July 11, impacting five million customers who get water from the company.
 Yorkshire Water supplies West Yorkshire, South Yorkshire, the East Riding of Yorkshire, part of North Lincolnshire, most of North Yorkshire and part of Derbyshire.
 The ban only impacts those who get their mains water supply from Yorkshire Water, not those who only have waste water managed by the company.

-South East Water announced on Friday (July 11) that some of its customers will be under a hosepipe ban from July 18.
+South East Water announced last Friday (July 11) that some of its customers would come under a hosepipe ban.
+Those restrictions came into force on July 18.
 However, not all of those supplied by South East Water are included in the ban – only those in Kent and Sussex are restricted.
 Southern Water customers in Kent and East/West Sussex are currently unaffected.

-Thames Water is the latest to announce a ban, saying today (July 13) that customers in Gloucestershire, Oxfordshire, Berkshire and Wiltshire will face restrictions from July 22.
+Thames Water announced a ban last Monday (July 14), saying that customers in Gloucestershire, Oxfordshire, Berkshire and Wiltshire will face restrictions from July 22.
 Postcodes OX, GL, SN, RG4, RG8 and RG9 are impacted.

 When will the hosepipe ban end?

-None of Yorkshire Water, South East Water or Thames Water have specified when restrictions will be lifted.
+None of Yorkshire Water, South East Water, Thames Water or Southern Water have specified when restrictions will be lifted.

 South East Water says the ban will end ‘when we’re satisfied that both customer demand and water supply levels are restored to a point where they are not breaching our Drought plan’.